Manhunt underway in deadly Istanbul nightclub attack

 Identifying victims

-So far, 21 fatalities have been identified, Soylu said.
-Of those, 16 were foreign nationals and five were Turkish.
+So far, 39 fatalities have been identified -- 24 men and 15 women, Ali Seker, a parliament member in Istanbul said, according to Anadolu.
+Of those, 24 were foreign nationals and 11 were Turks, he said.

+Among the dead are a policeman, a waiter and a private security employee, he told Anadolu.

 Israel's Ministry of Foreign Affairs said one of the fatalities was a Palestinian citizen of Israel from the town of Tira.
 She was identified as Leanne Nasser, according to Ministry spokesman Emmanuel Nahshon.